 - Sip water or juice at least every 2 hours while awake.

-- Eat fruit, especially prunes.
+- Eat fruit, such as prunes.

 - If possible, walk more.